 Homemade Antibacterial Wipes Made for Pennies.
 This Homemade Antibacterial Wipe Recipe Is Natural, Effective, and Won’t Dry Out Your Skin With Repeated Use.

 One of my long-term goals is to be more intentional with my money.
 To me, intentional means spending my money wisely, not wasting it on something I don’t really need, and looking for ways to make items at home for less money.
+What’s more, antibacterial wipes are in huge demand now during the coronavirus outbreak, which turned many of us into borderline hypochondriacs virtually overnight.

-Plus I love being able to control the ingredients of items that I put on (or in) my family whenever possible.
+And last but not least, I love being able to control the ingredients of items that I put on (or in) my family whenever possible.
 I found a video for homemade antibacterial wipes and thought I would give it a try.
 I added a little twist of my own by adding essential oils.

-We use these homemade wipes at home and I also keep the on hand in the car.
+We use these homemade wipes at home and I also keep them on hand in the car.
 Since I have the ingredients on hand, I thought I would put a batch together and tell you about the results.

 Sometimes when you are out of the house, it’s not practical to do regular hand washing, with ordinary soap, which is the best way to fight germs and avoid getting sick.
 Fragrance-free alcohol hand sanitizers are good options when no sink is available – like a school classroom, or at the grocery store, for example.
-However, these contain harmful chemicals, colors and fragrance.

 Ingredients to make homemade antibacterial wipes: